 Meaning: knowledgeable and actively attentive of social justice or progressive issues

-Adopted from African-American Vernacular English (AAVE), this word has circulated in black activist circles for years.
-It reached wider social use after the shooting of Michael Brown by a police officer in Ferguson, MI.
+Adopted from African American Vernacular English (AAVE), this word has circulated in black activist circles for years.
+It reached wider social use after the shooting of Michael Brown by a police officer in Ferguson, Mo.
 The Black Lives Matter movement emerged from this moment, and its encouragement for supporters to “stay woke” has kept the term alive in the ever-changing language of activism and justice.

 Meaning: to abruptly stop responding to someone's messages

 The advent of online dating has changed the way interact with one another while searching for a potential partner and in relationships more broadly.
 “Ghosting” has become a common way for people to end relationships without any warning.
 The fast-paced mentality of apps like Tinder and Bumble can make it easy to become a phantom to anyone you're not interested in seeing again.

 Lit has been slang forever, but until recently it was just another word for intoxicated, a usage first recorded in the 1900s.
 Rap lyrics used lit to describe the wild atmosphere of a party.
 From there, it expanded to describe anything wild or excellent.
 Brands have recently taken to using lit to seem hip or cool, potentially leading to its disuse if teens feel it’s becoming mainstream or corporatized.

 Meaning: over the top, excessive behavior; overly dramatic

 Like many slang terms, especially those in the 21st century, this word has its roots in AAVE.
 Originally it was used to somewhat mock the behaviors of those deemed “extra,” but over time its connotations have shifted, and it now describes a character trait that people gladly claim for themselves.

 Meaning: a total disaster, mismanaged catastrophe, or laughable performance